ADDITIONAL GRADUATE ADMISSIONS RESOURCES

 The College Teaching Certificate, established in 2005, is designed to enhance teaching competencies at the postsecondary level.
 It is particularly appropriate for graduate students (from any discipline) interested in a career in college teaching, but also for adjunct and full-time faculty who are currently engaged in a career in academia.

 Students may select from a variety of courses that emphasize the knowledge and practice of college teaching and the organizational culture of postsecondary education institutions.
-The 15-credit hour graduate certificate includes an internship in college teaching; with a limited number of courses available online, some available in a hybrid format, and most available as face-to-face.
+The 15-credit hour graduate certificate also includes an internship in college teaching.
 Additionally, students in the certificate program are encouraged to take effective teaching courses offered within their discipline specialty as part of the certificate requirements.
-Certificate students with prior college teaching experience can request a waiver of the internship requirement [Note: this would waive the internship but not the 3 credits; instead students would complete an additional elective.]
+Certificate students with prior college teaching experience can request a waiver of the internship requirement [Note: this would waive the internship but not the 3 credits; instead, students would complete an additional elective].
 In order to waive the internship requirement, one must show evidence that, within the last 5 years, s/he has taught full-time at the college level for at least one semester or part-time for at least three semesters.

-For more information about the College Teaching Certificate, contact Judy Lightner at email@example.com.
+For more information about the College Teaching Certificate, contact Dr. Tara Hudson at email@example.com.